Numidia: Culture

 Numidian culture developed at the crossroads of indigenous Berber traditions and Punic influences brought by Carthage, especially through military ties, intermarriage, and education at Carthage.
-Even after Carthage’s political decline in 201 BC, Punic influence continued.
-Numidian towns adopted Phoenician-style institutions, such as magistrates called sufetes.
+Even after Carthage's political decline in 201 BC, Punic influence continued.
+Numidian towns adopted punic-style institutions, such as magistrates called sufetes.

 Far from being passive receivers of a ready-made civilization, the Numidians actively participated in shaping what became a distinctive North African culture.
 The Numidian capital city of Cirta embodied a Punic-Numidian cultural fusion enriched by Greek influence.
-This was illustrated by the votive stelae dedicated to the Punic gods Baal Hammon and Tanit, discovered in the Constantinian suburb of El-Hofra and dated to the 3rd–2nd centuries BC.
+This was illustrated by the votive stelae dedicated to the gods of the city Baal Hammon and Tanit, discovered in the Constantinian suburb of El-Hofra and dated to the 3rd–2nd centuries BC.

+Prominent characters from Numidia

+Numidia was a vibrant center of learning, it produced some of antiquity's most influential minds, leaving a lasting mark on philosophy, theology, science, and literature some of them include: